How to Protect an Individual Retirement Account / Arrangement (IRA) When Applying for Medicaid

 Any item purchased with funds from a cashed out IRA that is not Medicaid exempt will count against the asset limit.

 Applicants should also note they are not allowed to give away assets, including funds from a cashed out IRA, in order to get under the asset limit.
-This violates Medicaid’s “look-back rule”, which looks back into an applicant’s financial history to make sure they have not given away assets or sold them at less than fair market value.
-Most states look back five years, although California only looks back 2.5 years and is in the process of completely removing the look-back rule.
+This violates Medicaid’s “Look-Back Period,” which requires state officials to “look back” into an applicant’s financial history to make sure they have not given away assets or sold them at less than fair market value.
+Most states look back five years, although there are exceptions in California and New York.
+The Look-Back Period only applies to applicants for Nursing Home Medicaid and Home and Community Based Service Waivers, it does not apply to ABD Medicaid.
+However, ABD applicants should be wary about giving away their assets because they may eventually need Nursing Home Medicaid or an HCBS Waiver.

 Allocation to Spouse

 If just one spouse in a married couple is applying for Medicaid, there are spousal impoverishment rules in place to make sure low-income, non-applicant spouses do not live in poverty.
-The Minimum Monthly Needs Allowance allows a Medicaid applicant to give a portion of their monthly income to their non-applicant spouse.
+The Monthly Maintenance Needs Allowance allows a Medicaid applicant to give a portion of their monthly income to their non-applicant spouse.
 And the Community Spouse Resource Allowance allows the non-applicant spouse to keep a larger percentage of the couple’s assets.
+So, a non-applicant spouse could claim all of the monthly payouts from an IRA as part of their Minimum Monthly Needs Allowance, or they could claim the IRA before payout status as their own asset and part of their Community Spouse Resource Allowance.

 Annuities

 An annuity is a financial product that converts a lump sum of cash into monthly payments.
 Some annuities are not counted as Medicaid assets in some states.
-So, cashing out an IRA that is counted against the asset limit and buying an annuity that is not counted could help an applicant become Medicaid eligible.
+So, cashing out an IRA that is counted against the asset limit and buying a Medicaid Compliant Annuity that is not counted could help an applicant become Medicaid eligible.
 Once again it’s important to remember that even though the annuity won’t count against the asset limit, the monthly payments from the annuity will count against Medicaid’s income limit.
+It’s also important to note that not all annuities are Medicaid approved.

 Types of IRAs and Other Retirement Savings Plans